Rav Kook Torah

 Psalm 130: Prayer From The Depths

-Rav Kook gave another, more profound explanation for these ‘depths’ of prayer.
+Rav Kook suggested an additional, deeper interpretation of these ‘depths’ of prayer.

-Within the realm of holy thoughts and feelings, there are ‘highs’ and ‘lows.’
-Occasionally one may experience a spiritual high, when one is overwhelmed by the intense beauty and splendor of the Divine.
-Such uplifted feelings, together with an intellectual awareness of God’s sublime nature, may bring one to be consumed by a single desire: the spiritual joy of being close to God.
-At this level, all other needs and wants become completely irrelevant.
+In the realm of holy thoughts and feelings, there are ‘highs’ and there are ‘lows.’
+On occasion, we may experience a spiritual high, when we are overwhelmed by the intense beauty and splendor of the Divine.
+Such uplifting feelings, together with an intellectual awareness of God’s sublime nature, may bring one to be consumed by a single desire: the joy of being close to God.
+At this level, all other needs and desires become irrelevant.

-Yet, these feelings, while truly elevated, are not a suitable spring-board for prayer.
-At such lofty moments, one is unaware of those needs, which are nonetheless necessary to achieve perfection of spirit.
-It is not enough to experience these feelings of divine closeness.
-Perfection of both the individual and the world depends on acquiring all of the means needed to gradually elevate the universe.
+These feelings, while truly elevated, are not a suitable springboard for prayer.
+At such lofty moments, we are unaware of those needs that contribute to the perfection of the spirit.
+It is not enough to experience a sense of closeness to God.
+Perfection of both the individual and the world as a whole requires the acquisition of all of the necessary means for gradual elevation.

-Therefore, we need to lower our spiritual state when praying, and become fully aware of that which is lacking.
-Then we can pray sincerely for God’s assistance, and achieve true enlightenment.
-For such a mind-set instills the recognition that we are meant to be aware that we are incomplete, and require the assistance of God, the Source of all good.
+Therefore, we need to lower our spiritual state when praying and become fully aware of that which is lacking.
+Then we can pray sincerely to merit God’s assistance and true enlightenment.
+This mindset instills the recognition that we are meant to acknowledge that we are incomplete, and require the assistance of God, the Source of all good.

 Two Depths

-The psalmist used the word mema’amakim — “from the depths” - in the plural form.
-For there are really two ‘depths’ here.
-First, a lowering of spiritual feeling, in order to deepen our emotional awareness of all that is missing.
-And secondly, a deepening of insight, to recognize the necessity of wants and needs in the world, as they are an integral part of our reality.
+The psalmist used the word מִמַּעֲמַקִּים — “from the depths” - in the plural form.
+For there are really two ‘depths’ at play here.
+First, we must lower spiritual feelings, to deepen our emotional awareness of all that is lacking.
+And secondly, we require a deepening of insight, so we will recognize the necessity of wants and needs in the world, as they are an integral part of our reality.

 (Adapted from Ein Eyah vol. I, p.
 61)